 Judy Aron writes songs that should be plastered all over the radio – If the radio waves were controlled by musicians.
 A musical blend of radio-friendly alt-pop and folk-rock, Judy has crafted an indie style that aims to please everyone.
 However, nothing in her lyrics suggest catering to the masses.
 One listen to her music and it’s clear that reveals herself, heart and soul.
 She writes about life experiences – her own and those of the people around her.
-Catchy and meaningful, her music speaks to everyone in some way or another
+Catchy and meaningful, her music speaks to everyone in some way or another.

 Judy was born into a musical family, always encouraged to sing and play.
 However, crippling shyness and stage fright kept her silent.
 It wasn’t until her senior year of high school that Judy realized that she could sing well at all.
 She started writing music to accompany her poetry and discovered that she really enjoyed writing songs.
-And so it began
+And so it began.

 In college, Judy majored in music education.
 She played in several bands, sharing the songwriting duties and honing her songwriting skills.
 After her first band Clueless imploded, she formed Ply with a few fellow music majors.
 Ply was fun and popular on campus but also short-lived, as was the Freak Ensemble, in which she switched between guitaring and drumming.
-Fed up with dealing with multiple personalities that weren’t her own, she decided to work on her own solo career
+Fed up with dealing with multiple personalities that weren’t her own, she decided to work on her own solo career.

 In 2000, Judy released her first official CD, “Curious Jude”.
 The CD was well received as a look into her innermost thoughts and feelings.
 Many consider it her most emotional work to date.
 In 2003, she released the last thing on your mind.
 The CD was a marked departure from the folky and subdued nature of the first CD.
 Backed by a supporting band of guitarist Rob Ward, drummer Jonathan Ward, and bassist Justin Lee, the recordings were more electric and rocking than “Curious”.
 In 2007, Judy released “Call It What You Will”.
 Self-recorded and produced, it is a shining example of Judy’s evolution as a writer and singer.
 It is still catchy, still memorable and still full of meaningful lyrics.

 In 2011, Judy also formed a new band with long-time protégé Aly Berkowitz.
 The band, Tastes Like Blue, started out as the duo playing cover songs for fun (and practice), but grew into something more.
 Utilizing both girls’ writing skills, they put out 2012’s “The Worst Puzzle of them All” – A collection of both original and cover material.
-They are currently playing out in support of the CD.

 In addition to writing songs, Judy also composes music for her school’s concert bands, having written or arranged over 30 pieces for young musicians.
 She takes pride in giving her musicians something challenging yet accessible, asserting that most band teachers underestimate what their children are capable of.
 Many songs are posted on this site – If interested, the parts and scores can be downloaded for free.